jardieljr/derivatives/README.md

 Hence, to price an option with a matuity of few weeks or numerous years, we will privilege the B&S approach which will enable reliability and robustness.

-This can be due to the fact that the B&S model relies its compuatation on a normal distribution, continuously whereas the binomial model performs its computation discretly segmented in numerous steps.
+This can be due to the fact that the B&S model relies its computation on a normal distribution, continuously whereas the binomial model performs its computation discretly segmented in numerous steps.
 On one hand, the normal distribution will enable a stable accuracy on its "legs" deviating from its optimium stability point whereas the binomial model accuracy will decrease relatively to the B&S model due to this discrete compuatation (see Plot 1).

 ![Screenshot](images/Comparison_GIthub.jpeg)

-On the other hand, for options with 1 year of maturirty, regarding our observations performing both models on several underlying assets, we will prefer the Binomial Model accuracy, regularly closer to the real trading price.
+On the other hand, for options with 1 year of maturity, regarding our observations performing both models on several underlying assets, we will prefer the Binomial Model accuracy, regularly closer to the real trading price.
+Deviating from this maturity of 1 year, we will always choose the B&S appraoch.